Emotional Abuse: Not as Obvious as You’d Think

 - When S was in NICU, it was no big deal.
 At least one of his other children had suffered with jaundice when they were born; yet again I was making mountains out of molehills, and attention seeking by crying.

-- He refused to ever change S’s nappy or clothes; she often cried when she was disturbed like this, and he didn’t want her to associate him with crying.
+- He refused to ever change S’s nappy or clothes; she often cried when she was disturbed by having her clothes or nappy changed, and he didn’t want her to associate him with crying.
 Instead, he stood over me and watched my every move, tutting that I was so awkward, telling me I’d done this wrong, or I should have used that.
 The nappy was too loose or too tight, didn’t I have one in a size that would fit her tiny frame?
 I should have put a different babygro on her, didn’t I have a cardigan that would fit her?
 I was wrapping her all wrong in the blanket; I should wrap her in two blankets so that she didn’t get cold; I was using two blankets overnight, wasn’t I?
 The concept of babies overheating and dying from SIDS clearly did not occur to him, and I was too scared not to do as I was told, so S was bundled up in so many layers and blankets you could barely tell there was a baby in there – until one day a nurse came to take her temperature and told me to remove a couple of layers.
 Obviously, the next time he came in, I was told off for that too.
 He knew more than the hospital staff; he had 6 kids and they were all fine.
 Put another blanket on her.

 - Every time I wanted something from town, or from my house – nappies, clean clothes, baby wipes, cotton wool, toiletries – I was an inconvenience.
 I should have packed my hospital bag better, shouldn’t I (S was born 5 weeks early; the week before I’d gone into hospital I’d shown him, this is where I will keep my hospital bag, in case you ever need to know.
 He had laughed at me for having even started packing a bag yet).